The Art of Imperfection

 A Window for perfection

-So far, you’ve read about delaying the need for perfection, but that doesn’t mean that your work should remain messy and experimental forever.
+Editing is where perfection is formed.
+Your work should not remain messy and experimental forever.
 There’s a special window of time when you’re supposed to edit, refine, and complete the project—and this requires meticulousness.
-At the same time, you have to be careful not to overedit the color and personality out of yout project.
+At the same time, you have to be careful not to overedit the personality out of yout project.
 So how do you know where to draw the line between messiness and overediting?
 How can you actually get projects completed?
-First, let’s learn what we should not to do by looking at the unrealized potential of Leonardo da Vinci, and in particular, his unfinished painting called The Adoration of the Magi.
-Then we can learn what we should do from some of his masterpieces like The Last Supper.
+Let’s learn from the example of a project which Leonardo never finished, a painting called Adoration of the Magi.

 The Adoration of the Magi is an example of Leonardo da Vinci attempting to weave together so many complex, interplaying dynamics that the vision ultimately proved too ambitious to fully realize.
 He wanted to depict the moment of baby Jesus offering a gesture of blessing.
 But Leonardo wasn’t content with stylistic or flat representations.
 He wanted it to look more like a vision into the actual moment than a two-dimensional painting.
 That meant realistic lighting and shadows that placed every figure in the same physical space, and accurate depth of field that gave the composition a true sense of perspective.
 Each person was supposed to be anatomically correct, as if an x-ray would reveal that their bones and muscles were all perfectly accurate.
 They were also supposed to appear to be in motion, using the most refined painting techniques to create this illusion, with their body language revealing their emotional reaction to the divine baby.
 Each figure needed to be unique, yet also part of the group’s collective amazement.
 He envisioned over 40 characters, including horses, each situated at different points in space and interacting with one another through gesture and gaze.
 One 16th-century biographer biographer named Gian Paolo Lomazzo described the perfectionism of Leonardo da Vinci by saying that, “he never finished any of the works he began because, so sublime was his idea of art, he saw faults in things that to others seemed miracles.”
 Unfortunately, in the approximately 38 years between starting The Adoration of the Magi and passing away, Leonardo never came anywhere near to finishing it.